Task Prompt Vectors: Effective Initialization through Multi-Task Soft-Prompt Transfer: Task Prompt Vectors

-\paragraph{Task prompt vector arithmetic.} The task prompt vectors for different tasks can be combined by a simple vector addition arithmetic, combining knowledge from different tasks.
-When we experiment specifically with combinations of two different task prompt vectors, we can rewrite equation \ref{eq:tv_comb} into the additions of two task prompt vectors (see Figure \ref{fig:first_page} part b)):
+\paragraph{Vector arithmetics with task prompt vectors.} Task prompt vectors for different tasks can be combined by simple vector addition, combining knowledge from different tasks.
+When we experiment with combinations, we refer to the arithmetic addition of two task prompt vectors (see part b) of Figure \ref{fig:first_page}):

-This makes for efficient task adaptation as we perform no further training but only use vector addition in the next sections.
-Task prompt vector combinations can be also used for initializing a new task that is sufficiently similar to an already trained task.
-We investigate and discuss these possible use cases for task prompt vectors in upcoming sections.
+This approach clearly results in efficient task adaptation as we perform no further training but only use vector addition.
+Task prompt vector combinations can also be used to initialize a new task that is sufficiently similar to an already trained task.
+We investigate and discuss these use cases for task prompt vectors in the upcoming sections.